 By MONSIEUR FOX

 A dash of color not only shouts Spring/Summer, its the perfect square for year-round wear.
-If silk has to much sheen for you and wool is pretty much reserved for the colder months, this wool & silk hand rolled square lies somewhat in the middle.
+If silk has to much sheen for you and wool is pretty much reserved for the colder months, this hand rolled wool/silk square lies somewhat in the middle.
 The wool takes away a little shine and lends the square a unique hand.
 The beautiful Japanese-inspired print can be both casual and sophisticated.

 Fabric: 70% Wool / 30% Silk